Chinese Language Program

 This course is designed for Saint Mary's China Summer Program.
 It offers students the opportunity to experience the diverse culture in China.
 There will be five lecture sessions after the Spring Break and before departure.
 Lectures, discussions, guest speakers, documentaries, films, an interview project, comparative study, and Blackboard technology are the major teaching methods.
 Travel logistics, Chinese language, and intercultural sensitivity training components will be integrated into the lectures and reflection meetings.
 The study abroad program agenda also includes travel, exchange activites, reflections, community service, and presentations.

-For more information, email Alice Siqin Yang at firstname.lastname@example.org.
+Would you like more information?
+Email Professor Alice Siqin Yang at email@example.com.